 There’s no easy answer to the question “Should I rent or buy a house?”
 It depends on so many factors: your age, your finances, your neighborhood, your future plans, the current real estate landscape, and the mortgage market, to name just a few.
-Regardless, everybody you know will have an opinion.

 Entire books have been written about finding a good rental property.
 So much text has been dedicated to the topic because of its critical importance.
 Buy too expensive a place, and you’ll never make money.
 But trying to snag a bargain can be troublesome too.

 Buying a fixer-upper requires that you have the skills, time, tools, and cash to make the necessary repairs and renovations.
 But here are some of the biggest concerns you should have before embarking on the journey to becoming a landlord:

 Do you have enough in savings?

 Let’s just say that your tenants can’t make the rent, but they are not going to move out without a fight.

 Before you buy a rental, you need to amass an economic cushion amounting to at least six-months of housing expenses, plus a few thousand dollars to pay attorneys.
 That gives you the staying power required to manage most worst-case scenarios.

 If you’re a handy person who likes doing your own work around the house, light plumbing, perhaps some construction, yard work, and so on, you might be a good candidate for becoming a landlord.